raspberrypilearning/generic-theory-colours/en/step_1.md

 A single byte can represent any number from 0 up to 255.

-When we want to represent a colour in ca omputer program, we can do this by defining the amounts of red, blue, and green that make up that colour.
+When we want to represent a colour in a omputer program, we can do this by defining the amounts of red, blue, and green that make up that colour.
 These amounts are usually stored as a single byte and therefore as a number between 0 and 255.

 Here's a table showing some colour values: